-2. Time lost If the process affects a contest's timelines or duration, 1.
-Intent The process of a grievance or appeal is intended to cause minimal disruption to the competition and participants. recommend to the NSEC to make appropriate allowances for time lost.
-2. Time lost then the Chair of the NTC and/or the CRC may recommend to the NSEC to make appropriate allowances
+1. Intent The process of a grievance or appeal is intended to cause minimal disruption to the competition and participants.
+2. Time lost If the process affects a contest's timelines or duration, then the Chair of the NTC and/or the CRC may recommend to the NSEC to make appropriate allowances for time lost.